blaynem/rumble-raffle-DAO/README.md

   - Accepting "buy in"
 - Rumble
   - ~~determine how many loops each round should run through~~
+  - Add param options for entry price, chance of pve, chance of revive, etc
   - Get more examples for pve / pvp / revive activities
   - Testing